xeon1989/Proton-X50-APK-Installer-ATLAS/SteeringButtonWorkaroundAA.md

-# Workaround of Steering Button control for Android Auto
+# Workaround of Steering Button control for Android Auto / CarPlay.

-This serve as workaround for enabling Steering Button control.
+This serve as workaround for enabling Steering Button control for Android Auto / CarPlay or any Media playing on mobile phone.
 It's complex, but works, nevertheless.

 While we have permanent solution (if there's one 😔 ), try following method: